akshata29/agents/framework/README.md

 ## 🏗️ Architecture Overview

-The Magentic Foundation Framework is designed as a comprehensive foundation for building sophisticated multi-agent applications with:
+The Foundation Framework is designed as a comprehensive foundation for building sophisticated multi-agent applications with:

 - **Multi-Agent Orchestration**: Support for complex agent collaboration patterns
 - **Three Workflow Paradigms**: YAML declarative, code-based, and MAF graph-based